JimmyLyu/DataQuest_Ebay_car_sales/README.md

 The dataset was originally scraped and uploaded to Kaggle by user *orgesleka*.
 DataQeust has made the following modification on the original data:

-sampled 50,000 data points from the full dataset, to ensure code runs quicker dirtied the dataset a bit to more closely resemble what one would expect from a scraped dataset (the version uploaded to Kaggle was cleaned to be easier to work with)
+* sampled 50,000 data points from the full dataset, to ensure code runs quicker
-The data dictionary provided with data is as follows:
+* dirtied the dataset a bit to more closely resemble what one would expect from a scraped dataset (the version uploaded to Kaggle was cleaned to be easier to work with)